-Passive income does not include high withholding tax interest, export financing interest, active business rents and royalties from unrelated persons, or high-taxed income (see High-Taxed Income starting on page 4).
+Passive income does not include high withholding tax interest, export financing interest, active business rents and royalties, or high-taxed income (see High-Taxed Income on page 4).

 Passive income also does not include gain from the sale of inventory or property held primarily for sale to customers in the ordinary course of your trade or business; gain from commodities hedging transactions; and active business gains or losses of producers, processors, merchants, or handlers of commodities.
-It may also not include dividends or interest from a controlled foreign corporation (CFC).
-A foreign corporation may be a CFC if you own 10% or more of its stock.
+It may also not include dividends, interest, rents, or royalties received from a controlled foreign corporation (CFC) in which you are a U.S. shareholder who owns 10% or more of the total voting power of all classes of the corporation's stock.

 b.
-High Withholding Tax Interest
+High Withholding Tax